freeradical13/freeradical13.github.io/index.md

 ### Eukaryotes

-[Eukaryotes][] are single or multi-cell organisms and have a lipid bilayer cell membrane just like prokaryotes.
+[Eukaryotes][] are single or multi-cellular organisms that have a nucleus containing chromosomes and a lipid bilayer cell membrane just like prokaryotes.
 Some have an additional cell wall like prokaryotes.

 #### Cell Nucleus